weaversa/cryptol-course/labs/Language/Basics.md

     Inferred type: [5]
 ```

-Here Cryptol is telling us that (from the type definition) Cryptol
+Here Cryptol is telling us that Cryptol
-**expected** the type of input `a` to take two 5-bit bitvectors.
+**expected** (based on the type definition) the type of input `a` to take two 5-bit bitvectors.
 But,
 Cryptol **inferred** (from the value definition) that the function
 just takes a single 5-bit bitvector.